 Some features require Internet access; fees may apply.
 Blu-ray recorder required for burning Blu-ray discs.

 FilmForth is on the top of our list of best free video editing software and it can serve as a perfect Final Cut Pro alternative for Windows 10 and Windows 11.
-FilmForth is completely-free, intuitive, incredibly easy to use, and it doesn’t export videos with watermarks, making it a perfect option for video editing beginners.
+FilmForth is completely-free, intuitive, and incredibly easy to use, and it doesn’t export videos with watermarks, making it a perfect option for video editing beginners.

 What’s more, FilmForth can be versatile as well, it offers a variety of video editing options including trimming videos, cropping videos, adding customizable text to videos, splitting videos, adding gifs/stickers/special effects to videos, detaching/changing/adjusting audio, adding transitions, reversing video, changing video playback speed, even creating YouTube intro with templates, and a lot more.

-FilmForth is available from Microsoft store, hit the download button below to get it for free, and it will install on your computer in less than 2 minutes!
+FilmForth is available from the Microsoft store, hit the download button below to get it for free, and it will install on your computer in less than 2 minutes!

 Editing video with FilmForth is super duper easy, first launch FilmForth from Windows start menu, hit the New Project button in the middle, and click ADD VIDEO/PHOTO CLIPS button to import your videos/photos.